yufanana/ROStutorial/ROS_notes.md

 `rospy.init_node('noade_name,anonymous = True)` to create a new node with the specified name.

+In ROS, nodes are uniquely named.
+If two nodes with the same node are launched, the previous one is kicked off.
+The `anonymous=True` flag means that rospy will choose a unique name for our 'listener' node so that multiple listeners can run simultaneously.

 ### 3.2 Computation Graph
 turtle_teleop_key <--> master node <--> turtlesim_node <br>
 turtle_teleop_key -> turtlesim_node, where the topic of the messages is */turtle1/cmd_vel*.